canerigus/CRUD-App/README.md

 # Typescript-Authentication Demo With JWT & Session

 ## Description
 This project is a CRUD APP with basic authentication demo using JWT and image uploads with cloudinary API.
 You can register, login, CRUD your profile and see other community members.
 At first a default profile pic is given to every user.
-Every user then can upload a profile pic, change your info to be displayed.
+Every user then can upload a profile pic and change it anytime as well as their information.

+DOES NOT support password change currently.
+Any other information can be CRUD.

 Main routes are /profile & /community